The Jane Fonda Climate PAC Is Working to Keep Fossil Fuel-Funded Candidates Out of Office

 The Jane Fonda Climate PAC aims to keep fossil fuel-funded candidates out of political office.

-On Wednesday, March 16, Fonda unveiled her PAC on a new website and in a YouTube video.
-As she stated at the beginning of the video, 2030 is just eight years (and four election cycles) away.
+On Wednesday, March 16, 2022, Fonda unveiled her PAC on a new website and in a YouTube video.
+As she stated at the beginning of the video, 2030 was just eight years (and four election cycles) away.
 2030 is when many experts believe we must cut our fossil fuel emissions in half, or else suffer even worse consequences of the climate crisis.

 “There is no question that the obstacle between saving the planet and not, is the money that has a stranglehold on our politicians,” Fonda stated in the video.
 “The public is voting with the climate in mind, but the people we elect are not.
 If we can't change the minds of the people in power, we need to change the people in power.”